 Criminal and eviction records will be verified by an independent company.

 Any deviations from these criteria must be presented to the rental agent in writing for consideration by the landlord.
-If the landlord makes exception for such deviations, additional security, co-signers, and/or additional advance rent payments may be required.
+If the landlord makes an exception for such deviations, additional security, co-signers, and/or additional advance rent payments may be required.

-All residents that will be living in the unit over 18 years of age must have current picture ID at the time of applying for the unit.
+All residents that will be living in the unit over 18 years of age must have a current picture ID at the time of applying for the unit.

 National Credit ratings cannot be higher than a 3 on all trade lines.
 All collections against you must show paid.
-(Over a three rating means not more that 60 days past due.)
+(Over a three rating means not more than 60 days past due.)
 No Credit History may be OK.

 You cannot have filed bankruptcy in the last 18 months, and the bankruptcy has to have been discharged at least one year ago, from the date of application for a unit.
 Your credit history from the date of bankruptcy has to be perfect.